 4. Push the clamp assembly toward the thimble.
 Squeeze the torsion cable at the thimble.
-Position clamp about 10 mm (3/8") from the thimble as shown.
-Make the tail of the cable about 90 mm (3.5") beyond the clamp.
+Position clamp about 20 mm (3/4") from the thimble.
+Leave a tail beyond the clamp.

 IMPORTANT! - Secure the torsion cable to the head swivel first.
-Wait to cut the torsion cable to length until you can check the length by dry fitting into the assembled drive unit with tack swivel and threaded adapter in place.
+Wait to cut the torsion cable to length until you can check the length by dry-fitting into the assembled drive unit with tack swivel and threaded adapter in place.

-5. Gradually tighten each of the four (4) corner fasteners, alternating to maintain a relatively even gap between clamp halves.
-When the gap is about 8 mm (5/16"), locate two (2) of the short fasteners supplied (M5 X 16 mm).
-Apply blue Loctite® adhesive and thread the fasteners into the two remaining screw locations.
-It is not necessary to tighten these at this time.
+- 5. Gradually tighten each of the four (4) corner fasteners, alternating to maintain a relatively even gap between clamp halves.
+When the gap is about 8 mm (5/16"), locate eight (8) of the short fasteners supplied (M8 X 20 mm).
+Apply blue Loctite to threads.
+Tip: After sailing, you will be tightening fasteners further.
+To help screws rotate with cured Loctite, apply a small amount of grease or anti-seize to the underside of the fastener heads.
+Thread the fasteners into the eight remaining screw locations.
+It is not necessary to tighten these at this time. - 6.
+Continue to tighten the four (4) long corner fasteners until the gap between the clamp halves is around 5 mm (3/16").
+Now tighten the eight (8) center fasteners until snug. - 7.
+Remove each of the long corner fasteners and replace with a short fastener using blue Loctite on threads and anti-seize on fastener head underside. - 8.
+Gradually tighten all fasteners, alternating to maintain a relatively even gap between the clamp halves.
+Assembly is complete when all fasteners achieve a maximum torque of 40.67 Nm (30 ft-lb).
+There will be a 1 mm (1/32") (.04") gap between the clamp halves.

-- 6. Continue to tighten the four (4) corner fasteners until the gap between the clamp halves is around 5 mm (3/16").
-Now tighten the two center fasteners until snug. - 7.
-Remove each of the long corner fasteners and replace with a short fastener using blue Loctite.
+IMPORTANT!
+After sailing with the cable for the first time in significant wind, tension, the strands in the torsion cable will shift and condense and require additional clamp force.
+Retighten all screws in the upper and lower cable clamps.
+The clamp halves should close together.
+Use a torque setting of about 40 Nm (30 ft-lb).

-8. Gradually tighten all fasteners, alternating to maintain a relatively even gap between the clamp halves.
-Assembly is complete when all fasteners achieve a maximum torque of 5.6 Nm 50 in-lb (5.6 Nm).
-The gap between the clamp halves should be even and nearly closed.
+TefGel is a registered trademark of Ultra Safety Systems.